keer707/No-Show-Appointments/README.md

 # No-Show-Appointments

-Data Analysis Project of No-Show Medical Appointments in Brazil **Note:** Findings are **tentative**.
+Data Analysis Project of No-Show Medical Appointments in Brazil.

+**Note:** Findings are **tentative**.
 Not verified by the principles of statistics and machine learning.

 ### Dataset source URL :